upspin/upspin/doc/signup.md

 Here is an example of its use.

-Make a directory in which to mount the Upspin namespace:
+Make a directory in which to mount the Upspin name space:

 ```
 $ mkdir $HOME/up